 This punishment will increase if a defendant has a prior felony offense.

-Note also that if a defendant’s theft crime gets classified as a “dangerous offense,” then the person could face up to 15 years in prison.
+Note also that if a defendant’s theft crime is classified as a “dangerous offense,” the person could face up to 15 years in prison.

 4. Are there related crimes?

 There are three crimes related to theft of means of transportation.
 These are: